uniflow-io/uniflow/docs/blog/2020-11-28-subscribe-to-the-newsletter/index.md

 tags: ["blog"]
 ---

 Did you know that, since [the latest release](https://uniflow.io/changelog), you can now subscribe to the newsletter?
-How you do that?
+How to do that?

 Nothing more simple as [going to the homepage](https://uniflow.io).
 Then fill your email address, and click on *"Subscribe to the newsletter"* button.